IreneKilgannon/Computer-Infrastructure/README.md

 3. Compare commonly available software infrastructures and architectures.

-4. Select appropriate infrastructure for a given computational task.
+4. Select the appropriate infrastructure for a given computational task.

 ## Outline of the Tasks and Project

-The tasks and the project are fully outlined by the lecturer, Ian McLoughlin in the [README](https://github.com/ianmcloughlin/2425_computer_infrastructure/blob/main/README.md) for the Computer Infrastructure repository on GitHub.
+The tasks and the project are described by the lecturer, Ian McLoughlin in the [Computer Infrastructure README](https://github.com/ianmcloughlin/2425_computer_infrastructure/blob/main/README.md) for the Computer Infrastructure repository on GitHub.

 The assessment involves extensive use of the command line interface in GitHub Codespaces.

 The overall aim of the tasks is to create a bash script, weather.sh that downloads weather information from the Athenry weather station.
-All the necessary steps to achieve this, from the basics of creating files, directories and timestamped files to writing a bash script, are documented in `weather.ipynb`.
+All the necessary steps to achieve this, from the basics of creating files, directories, and timestamped files to writing a bash script, are documented in `weather.ipynb`.

-The project involves creating a GitHub Actions workflow using the bash script, weather.sh and automating it so that the weather data from the Athenry weather stations is downloaded at 10 am every day.
+The project involves creating a GitHub Actions workflow using the bash script, weather.sh, and automating it so that the weather data from the Athenry weather stations is downloaded at 10 am every day.
 The project is documented in this README.

-The final component of the assessment is an organized repository with a clear README and suitable gitignore.
+The final component of the assessment is an organized repository with a clear README and suitable .gitignore.
 GitHub Issues was used to plan the work for each task.

 ## Contents of this repository